This document contains standard operating procedures (SOPs) for the OBO Foundry Operations Committee, and is intended for internal use only.

 5. Appropriate use of object properties.
 Examples of incorrect usage include those based on some interpretation of the label of the object property but not actually fitting the property definition or domain and range.
 A typical example of incorrect usage is R some (A and B and C) to mean R some A and R some B and R some C.

-6. Responsiveness to fixing changes.
+6. Responsiveness to suggested changes.
 A willingness to fix any identified issues during the review must be demonstrated.
 Issues expected to be addressed should be added using GitHub checklist syntax (- [ ] TODO) in the GitHub issue.
 The time limit for addressing these is 2 months; a longer period should be requested if needed.

 “Thank you again for your ontology submission to the OBO Foundry.
 We are happy to inform you that your ontology (YOURID) has been accepted following discussion in the OBO Operations Committee meeting, YYYY-MM-DD.
 Before we can add it to the OBO ontology registry you need to complete the following steps.